Sppqq/obsidianAI/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 📞 Support

+If you have any questions or issues, please create an issue in the repository or contact the author via Telegram.